ietf-ccamp-wg/draft-ietf-ccamp-bwa-topo-yang/draft-ietf-ccamp-bwa-topo-yang.md

 informative:

 --- abstract
-This document defines the YANG data model for bandwidth availability for a link.
+This document defines a YANG data model to describe bandwidth availability for a link in a network topology.

 --- middle

 # Introduction

-This document defines a YANG data model for bandwidth bandwidth availability for a link.
-It is an important characteristic of a microwave radio link, but it could also be applicable for other types of links.
+This document defines a YANG data model to describe bandwidth availability for a link.
+It is an important characteristic of links with variable bandwidth, where each level of bandwidth can be associated with a certain level of availability.
+An example of such a link is microwave radio link, where the bandwidth can be dynamically adapted to changing signal conditions, impacted by interference & fading, in order to guarantee the required quality of the link at every single moment.  {{?RFC8330}} defines a mechanism to report bandwidth-availability information through OSPF-TE, but it could also be useful for a controller to access such bandwidth-availability information as part of the topology model when performing a path/route computation.
 The model augments "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.

+The bandwidth availability model is expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator(MDSC) {{?RFC8453}}.
+Examples of use cases that can be supported are:

+1. Propagation of relevant characteristics of a link, including bandwidth availability, to higher topology layers, where it e.g. could be used as a criterion when configuring and optimizing a path for a connection/service through the network end to end.
+2. A link could dynamically adjust its bandwidth according to changes in the signal conditions. {{?RFC8330}} defines a mechanism to report bandwidth-availability information through OSPF-TE, but it could also be useful for a controller to access such bandwidth-availability information as part of the topology model when performing a path/route computation.

 ## Terminology and Definitions
 The following acronyms are used in this document: